Eliminating Heel Pressure Ulcers

 “Research shows between 80% and 95% are avoidable” Stop the Pressure Campaign, NHS England

-Chaired by Tina Chambers, Past Chair, Tissue Viability Society, and Tissue Viability Consultant Educator and Advisor this national conference will provide you with practical guidance for eliminating avoidable heel pressure ulcers and improving care and treatment in your service.
+Chaired by Tina Chambers Past Chair Tissue Viability Society this national CPD conference focuses on a practical guide to eliminating heel pressure ulcers and improving care and treatment in your service.

 Also of interest